scality/metalk8s/docs/installation/setup.rst

         `repo_url` can be remote url using prefix `http://`, `https://`, `ftp://`, ... or a local path using `file://`.

-For more detail(s), refer to the official RedHat documentation:
+For more detail(s), refer to the official Red Hat documentation:

     - `Enable Optional repositories with RHSM`_
     - `Configure repositories with YUM`_